TeguhPermana666/Sentimen-Produk/README.md

-# End 2 End Machine Learning : From Data Collection to Deployment 🚀
+# Product Sentiment Analysit 🚀

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment; and the journey, you'll see, is exciting and fun. 😀